City of Austin in need of more police officers, medics

 As for response time, APD is about two and a half minutes behind its goal, taking around 10 and a half minutes to respond to emergency calls.
 APD is attributing that number to its staffing shortage.

 APD is not the only department facing staffing issues.
-According to Selena Xie, President of Austin EMS Association, ATCEMS are seeing a 25% staffing shortage.
+According to Selena Xie, President of Austin EMS Association, ATCEMS is seeing a 25% staffing shortage.

 She believes part of that is due to the around $19 wage medics are being paid when they start.
 The city is currently negotiating a raise.